Zayan19/bridgit-takehome-challenge/README.md

 👍 **If you're here, you're ready to start!**

+## Postman Collection
+To simplify testing of the API there is a basic Postman collection available in this repo [here](/Postman/Tasklify.postman_collection.json)

 ## One Last Thing
 Don't forget to read the challenge document thoroughly and send an email to the recipient specififed with your planned submission deadline.
 If you forget to do this we may assume you've elected to drop out of the hiring process!